Commercial (including retail) tenants and landlords

 Learn more about the process for commercial tenants and landlords under the Commercial Tenancy Relief Scheme.

-Tenant resource: letter template for requesting rent relief
+Resources: letter template for requesting rent relief and FAQs

 Tenants and landlords who don’t fall under the Scheme